drocheam/optrace/docs/source/details/convolution.rst

 In this context, :math:`\text{im}_S` describes the spatial distribution of the intensity of the source, which emits the spectrum :math:`S`.

-Convolution of RGB image and wavelength-independent PSF
+RGB image and wavelength-independent PSF
 --------------------------------------------------------

 With a wavelength-independent PSF, the RGB image is simply calculated